 In the Senate, the vote stood at 14-14, with the results split along party lines.

 The request to revisit the self-defense law came in response to the shooting death last month of Markeis McGlockton in the parking lot of a Clearwater convenience store.
-No charges have been filed against the shooter.

-A rally was held Thursday in Tallahassee, with attorney Ben Crump and the family of Markeis McGlockton, calling for lawmakers to repeal the law.
+, with attorney Ben Crump and the family of Markeis McGlockton, calling for lawmakers to repeal the law.

 Rep. Sean Shaw, a Tampa Democrat running for attorney general, on Thursday defended the effort to seek a special session.

 “You’ve still got to show up on the field and fight,” Shaw said.
 “I mean, that’s what a lot of being up here in Tallahassee is … speaking truth to power.
 The Democrats are outnumbered in the Florida House of Representatives by a pretty large margin.
 We know what a lot of these votes are going to be, but you’ve still got to stand up and hold your microphone and fight.”